 Who can register?

 Students must be 6 -17 years old (depending on the program) and be able to swim 45 meters (50 yards) or be comfortable in a PFD.
 All sailors will be evaluated by their coaches .
-Programing placement is at the sole discretion of the coach and Water Operations Manager.
+Programing placement is at the sole discretion of the coach and Learn To Sail Director.

 CYC fully supports the participation of its Junior members in racing.
 This activity predominently occurs outside normal session periods and requires a significant commitment in time, energy and money from the sailors and their families.
 CYC provides for and pays the coaches a per diem rate for attendence at regattas.
 Additionally we make boats available to race and provide access to our club trailer, and coach boat.
 Parents are responsible for ALL other costs associated with the regatta; including but not limited to: registration fees, coaches fees, meals, transportation to and from the event, and accommodation.
 Please look under NEW & EVENTS for list of dinghy racing dates.

 What do students do during inclement weather?